-For example, The Berlin Pass gives you free entry to 60+ top Berlin attractions, Hop on and Off sightseeing tours, and an optional travel card for unlimited travel.
-Get yours and save money your visit to Berlin.
+For example, The Berlin Pass in Germany gives you free entry to 60+ top Berlin attractions, Hop on and Off sightseeing tours, and an optional travel card for unlimited travel.

 Take note of the two reliable budget airlines in Europe: RyanAir and EasyJet.
 These two budget airlines offer cheap deals to anyone who wants to explore the continent.

-If possible, make sure to book your flights, too, as airfares tend to be cheaper when booked in advanced.
+If possible, make sure to book your flights in advance, as airfares tend to be cheaper when booked earlier.

 We know that Europe can be expensive but there are a lot of places in Europe where you can take your money far.

-Here are out top 5 choices for European cities to travel to on a budget.
+Here are our top 5 choices for European cities to travel to on a budget.

 You can enjoy an excellent glass of Rioja which only costs €1.50 and is escorted by a large portion.